vickidecastro/maryland-election-data-cluster-analysis/README.md

 I decided to explore this topic in the wake of the upcoming election on November 3, 2020.
 As someone who may live in Baltimore for the next few years after graduation, I wanted to see the voting patterns by county using the 2016 Maryland General Election Data, organized by county and party.
 I was particularly interested to see how the party affiliations affected the cluster analysis, as Maryland is known to be a blue state.

 ## Business Question
 How is party affiliation information useful to a candidate running for local office?
 Are there any counties with a high amount of absentee voters that will be likely to use mail-in voting for the upcoming election?
+Is early voting common on Maryland?

 ## Data Sources